cfpg/port-au-next/README.md

 2. **Deployment Manager**: Web UI and API for managing applications and deployments, with secure authentication
 3. **Authentication Layer**: Handles user authentication and session management
 4. **Preview Branch Manager**: Manages isolated preview environments for feature branches
-5. **Shared Services**: PostgreSQL, Redis, and Thumbor available to all applications
+5. **Shared Services**: PostgreSQL, Redis, and imgproxy available to all applications
 6. **Application Containers**: Isolated containers for each application version and preview branch

 ## Quick Start